guruprasadsingirikonda/aws-wordpress/README.md

 #After the stack creation is successful, Get the IP address or DNS of the AppNode EC2 instance

-ssh -i awsblog.pem ubuntu@<IP ADDRESS OR DNS OF THE EC2 INSTANCE>
+ssh -i awsblog.pem ubuntu@IP ADDRESS OR DNS OF THE EC2 INSTANCE

 #Point your local to EC2 instance